MIT-Emerging-Talent/ET6-CDSP-group-08-repo/5_communication_strategy/README.md

         * Include quotes from community members and stories of success.
         * End with a clear call to action: "Join our next meeting to learn more," or "Share this with your neighbors."
     * **Infographics:**
-        * Create visuals for each of your "Fact Sheets" to dispel myths.
+        * Create visuals for each of the "Fact Sheets" to dispel myths.
         * Use simple icons to represent clinics, schools, and water pumps.
         * Show a side-by-side comparison of the cost and effort of diesel versus solar.
         * Ensure all text is in the local language(s) and is easy to read on a smartphone.